 Circumstances That May Give You Good Cause to Quit

 The following is a basic overview of circumstances that may be good cause to quit.
 However, keep in mind that an unemployment lawyer would have to review the specifics of your case to give you legal advice based on your situation.
 In general, “good cause” reasons might include the following:

 - Leaving a job due to medical illness or disability

 - Leaving a job to take care of a seriously ill family member

 - Leaving a job due to domestic violence

 - Constructive discharge

 Constructive discharge is essentially when a worker leaves because working conditions have become so intolerable they feel they have no choice but to quit.
-As your Kansas City, Missouri unemployment attorney can advise you this may be due to unlawful discrimination, sexual harassment, unsafe working conditions, etc. You may still be eligible for unemployment as well as have a claim for wrongful termination.
+As your attorney, I can advise you this may be due to unlawful discrimination, sexual harassment, unsafe working conditions, etc. You may still be eligible for unemployment as well as have a claim for wrongful termination.

 Call My Law Firm Today To Discuss Your Legal Options